samuelsarfaty/Project_Fat_Spiderman_README/README.md

 ![pipe turn uv](https://user-images.githubusercontent.com/32599151/34909183-f96a141c-f893-11e7-822a-777fdf7ff678.png)

 Every piece has the same radius so that they can all fit each other perfectly.
 The straight pipe was given a similar script to the wall panels, so that it would be easy to add fitting pipe pieces to the scene.
-Then pipes were assembled to make it seems as if the food comes from there.
+Then pipes were assembled to make it seem as if the food comes from there.

 ![final](https://user-images.githubusercontent.com/32599151/34909289-2e14beb8-f896-11e7-9926-484253c2a4fa.png)